packaging-con/packaging-con.github.io/_includes/call_for_presentations.md

 this is 23:59 IDLW, i.e., UTC–12:00.
 You can use this converter to figure out the deadline for your time zone.

+Note: US and European timezones will be targetted for the main conference event.

 ### Topics

 We encourage submissions in a wide range of areas related to package management,